Which place is cheaper, Norfolk or Gainesville?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 Gainesville is around the same temperature as Norfolk in the summer.
-The temperature in Gainesville is usually 81°F (27°C) in July, and Norfolk stays around 79°F (26°C).
+The daily temperature in Gainesville averages around 81°F (27°C) in July, and Norfolk fluctuates around 79°F (26°C).

 Norfolk receives a lot of rain in the summer.
 Gainesville gets a good bit of rain this time of year.
 In July, Gainesville usually receives more rain than Norfolk.
 Gainesville gets 6.8 inches (174 mm) of rain, while Norfolk receives 5.7 inches (145 mm) of rain each month for the summer.

 In the autumn, Gainesville is a little warmer than Norfolk.
-Typically, the autumn temperatures in Gainesville in October are around 71°F (22°C), and Norfolk is about 62°F (16°C).
+Typically, the autumn temperatures in Gainesville in October average around 71°F (22°C), and Norfolk averages at about 62°F (16°C).

 It's quite cold in Norfolk in the winter.
 In January, Gainesville is generally much warmer than Norfolk.
-Temperatures in Gainesville average around 54°F (12°C), and Norfolk stays around 39°F (4°C).
+Daily temperatures in Gainesville average around 54°F (12°C), and Norfolk fluctuates around 39°F (4°C).

 In January, Gainesville usually receives less rain than Norfolk.
 Gainesville gets 2.9 inches (75 mm) of rain, while Norfolk receives 3.3 inches (85 mm) of rain each month for the winter.